 If there is little spread of DCIS within the ducts, a choice can be made between mastectomy and lumpectomy.
 With lumpectomy, the surgeon removes only the abnormal tissue, but the rest of the breast is left intact.
 In most cases, it does not include the removal of any lymph nodes.

-Most women in the United States with DCIS choose treatment with lumpectomy followed by radiation therapy [98-99].
+In the U.S., most women with DCIS choose treatment with lumpectomy followed by radiation therapy [1,3].